 Given the fact that this article is for those building a home studio, we’ll assume that you don’t want to spend thousands of dollars.
 Contrary to what some might think, however, there are plenty of excellent studio monitors available for less than $1,000 for a pair.

 Buying good studio monitors is especially important for those who intend to mix at home.
-While you might be able to get away with tracking using headphones, getting an accurate frequency response during the mixing process is key to achieving a good mix.
+While you might be able to get away with tracking or laying down the foundation of your music using headphones, getting an accurate frequency response during the mixing process is key to achieving a good mix.

 It’s important to note that buying monitors is not the only step needed in accurately monitoring music - treating a room is also an important step.
 A bad sounding room can make great monitors sound bad, but that's a deep enough subject that it deserves its own article.

 What You Need to Know Before Buying Studio Monitors

 Studio monitors are a very important purchase, and they can be pricey.
 Sure, you can spend as little as $99 for a pair of Mackie CR3, but you need to ask yourself, “Am I really making the best choice per my budget and needs?”
 To answer that, it’s important that you get educated on some terminology, and the various features and tradeoffs different monitors have.
 Trust us, if you read through the following considerations, you’ll be much more informed and confident in shopping for the best studio monitors for you.